loftwah/downscope/src/pages/chapter-six.md

 By the final week of the PIP period, the inevitable conclusion was clear to everyone involved—despite working nights and weekends, despite meeting the original requirements only to have them retrospectively expanded, despite professional discipline in the face of arbitrary criticism, Connor had "failed to demonstrate sufficient improvement" according to Derek's subjective assessment.

-The final PIP review meeting had the staged quality of corporate theater, with Derek and Brenda from HR delivering the predetermined conclusion with practiced solemnity.
+The final PIP review video call had the staged quality of corporate theater, with Derek and Brenda from HR delivering the predetermined conclusion with practiced solemnity, their professionally neutral expressions framed perfectly in their respective video windows.

 "Despite the supports provided," Derek summarized, reviewing a document that bore little resemblance to the actual experience of the past forty-five days, "performance improvements have not reached the required thresholds for continued alignment with Team Catalyst's excellence standards."